robertbravery/ReactReduxSimpleStarter-Weather/README.md

 # ReduxSimpleStarter

-This is a clone from Stephen Grider's repository and a compeltion of his udemy course "Modern React with Redux"
+This is a clone from Stephen Grider's repository and a part compeltion of his udemy course "Modern React with Redux"

 Interested in learning [Redux](https://www.udemy.com/react-redux/)?